nativescript-community/ui-chart/README.md

 * Same codebase for Android and iOS.
 Makes maintaining the library very easy.
 * Smaller apps size because there are no native libs or native frameworks to consume space.
 All done with the power of {N}

 Originally, the main goal was to prevent the need for marshalling all datasets.
-This is extremelly heavy, costly and unnecessary!
+This is extremely heavy, costly and unnecessary!

-Demo samples manifest the power of 'ui-chart' plugin:
+Upon running demo samples, one can conclude it is the fastest drawing library, in comparison to ```nativescript-ui-chart``` and ```nativescript-mpchart```.

-* It is the fastest drawing library, in comparison to ```nativescript-ui-chart``` and ```nativescript-mpchart```.
-This is due to:
+That is because:
-    - do not marshal or recreate any subset of the data sets.
-Directly uses the provided array.
+    - It does not marshal or recreate any subset of the data sets, but directly uses the provided array instead.
-    - can share the same data array between multiple datasets
+    - It can share the same data array between multiple datasets
-    - still use the power of native arrays to NOT marshal arrays of positions while drawing lines with ```@nativescript-community/ui-canvas```
+    - It can still use the power of native arrays to NOT marshal arrays of positions while drawing lines with ```@nativescript-community/ui-canvas```

 ## Documentation